top of page

 Mindfulness-Based

-Mindfulness practices guide your attention into the present moment by bringing your awareness to your body, feelings, mind, and the world around you as it is happening here and now.
+Bring your awareness to your body, your feelings, your thoughts, and the world around you as they are happening in the here and now.

 Parts Work